piklist/piklist/readme.txt

 Tags: custom, field, fields, forms, framework, flexible, content, meta, boxes, post types, repeater, advanced

 Piklist is the most powerful framework available for WordPress.
 Easy for beginners... built for developers.
-Piklist helps you build things - fast.
+Easily Build Fields, Forms, Settings, Widgets and More.

 == Description ==

 ### Piklist is the most powerful framework available for WordPress.
 Easy for beginners... built for developers.
-Piklist helps you build things - fast.
+Easily Build Fields, Forms, Settings, Widgets and More.

 > Piklist 2.0 is coming soon with full Gutenberg support.
 Until then, please use the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) when using WordPress 5.0+.